 From age 3-5 your child is going through growth spurts and so will their appetite.
 Don’t get frustrated when they don’t want to eat or they go through a picky phase.
 Continue to offer them a variety of healthy choices focusing on each of the five food groups.

 Milk is still an important part of a toddler’s diet — calcium is needed to develop strong, healthy bones and teeth.
 If they don’t like milk or experience lactose-intolerance, try these calcium-rich alternatives:

 - Calcium-fortified orange juice

 Fiber is also very important for a growing child.
-Kids tend to lean towards a bland and starchy diet that includes chicken, pasta, cheese and fries.
-Eating foods with more fiber like fruits and vegetables will helps prevent constipation, heart disease, and aids digestion.
+Kids tend to lean towards a bland and starchy diet that includes chicken, pasta, cheese, and fries.
+Eating foods with more fiber like fruits and vegetables will helps prevent constipation, heart disease, and aid digestion.

 Here is a simple breakdown of the five food groups and suggested servings for each:

 - Vegetables: 3-5 servings per day (1 cup of raw leafy vegetables, 3/4 cup of vegetable juice, or 1/2 cup of raw or cooked vegetables)

 - Fruits: 2-4 servings per day (1/2 cup of sliced fruit, 3/4 cup of fruit juice, or a medium-size whole fruit)